Simon-Stone/SerialPort/README.md

 # SerialPort
-A class for cross-platform serial communication
+A light-weight library for cross-platform serial communication.